-> Maps of bird diversity include the total species richness (using breeding, non-breeding, and combined ranges), major taxonomic groups (non-Passeriformes, Passeriformes, Tyranni, Passeri), parrots, hummingbirds, threatened species, and small-ranged species.
+Maps of bird diversity include the total species richness (using breeding, non-breeding, and combined ranges), major taxonomic groups (non-Passeriformes, Passeriformes, Tyranni, Passeri), parrots, hummingbirds, threatened species, and small-ranged species.
 Species considered small-ranged are those with a geographic range size smaller than the global median (i.e., the 50% of species with the smallest ranges).
-Maps are derived from digital distribution maps for all the world’s birds in BirdLife International and NatureServe (2013).
+Maps are derived from version 3 of the digital range maps for the world’s birds in BirdLife International and NatureServe (2013).

-> All maps have been generated at a spatial resolution of 10×10km and use the Eckert IV equal-area projection.
+All maps have been generated at a spatial resolution of 10×10km and use the Eckert IV equal-area projection.
 Maps represent native, extant species only.
 Tables of the bird species included are available for download here.

 A zip file with higher resolution jpegs of the above maps can be downloaded here.